alancasre133/alancasre.github.io/README.md

   **Relevant Tasks**:
   - Work on client projects globally that have an impact on over 30 million people using the MERN technology (MongoDB, Express, React, Node).
+  - Conducting meetings with clients to gather requirements.